Exceptional Points in the Scattering Resonances of a Sphere Dimer: COUPLED-DIPOLE APPROXIMATION

 From Eq. \eqref{eq:Esca_s}, the total electric field $\vec{E}_\partm$ at the center of particle $\partm$ can be written as

 The value of the electric field $\vec{E}^{\sca}_{\partm ,\partm}$ at the center of the $\partm$-th particle generated by the $\partm$-th particle itself is given by

-In the limit of small and well-separated particles, and assuming that the real part of their permittivity is either negative or, if positive, not excessively large, the dominant contribution arises from the electric dipole modes, each with impedance $\mathcal{Z}^h = \mathcal{Z}^{\mathrm{ed}}$ ($h=1,2,3$).
+In the limit of small and well-separated particles, and assuming that the real part of their permittivity is either negative or, if positive, not excessively large, the dominant contribution arises from the electric-dipole modes, each with impedance $\mathcal{Z}^h = \mathcal{Z}^{\mathrm{ed}}$ ($h=1,2,3$).
 This yields the approximation:

 According to Eq.~\eqref{eq:Esca_opL}, the contribution to the scattered field $\vec{E}^{\sca}_{\partm,\partn}(\vec{r}_\partm)$ due to the $\partn$-th particle alone and evaluated at the center of particle $\partm$ is $ \vec{E}^{\sca}_{\partm,\partn}(\vec{r}_\partm) = -a \mathscr{L}_\partm \{\vec{J}_\partn\}(\vec{r}_\partm). $ Since $|\vec{r}' - \vec{r}_\partn| \leq a$, if $a/d \ll 1$, we obtain $ \dyad{G}(\vec{r}_\partm, \vec{r}') \approx \dyad{G}(\vec{r}_\partm, \vec{r}_\partn) = \dyad{G}_{\partm\partn} $, where